 The 350-acre park is the home to the nationally protected and endangered Siberian Tiger.
 The world’s biggest feline once dominate a range that extended across the entirety of Asia.
-Nowadays their range has been reduced considerably to harshest conditions of Siberia and Northern China.
-As a result the Siberian tiger has come dangerously near extinction.
+Nowadays their range has been reduced considerably to the harshest conditions of Siberia and Northern China.
+As a result, the Siberian tiger has come dangerously near extinction.

 However, since the 1980s the Siberian tiger has been a nationally protected animal.
 Unsurprising considering the Chinese consider tigers as of the 5 divine animals.
 The park was built in 1996 specifically for the preservation of this species and to increase their numbers.
 The breeding programs were clearly very successful.
-Beginning with about 12 tiger, the park is now home to over 1,300 Siberian tigers; more than double the number of those left in the wild.
+Beginning with about 12 tigers, the park is now home to over 1,300 Siberian tigers; more than double the number of those left in the wild.
 This makes the Siberian Tiger Park the largest of its kind worldwide.

 China does have quite a notorious reputation for not being at the forefront of animal rights.
-As a general rule I try my best to avoid attending zoo’s whenever possible.
+As a general rule, I try my best to avoid attending zoos whenever possible.
 I find myself in agreement with the alternative opinion that a creature of that magnitude shouldn’t be caged up.
 Chinese zoos are another level of cruelty all in themselves.

 However, if the noble attempt of saving a species isn’t enough of a reason for you, perhaps knowing that this place is essentially a safari park will.
-The tigers (for the most part) aren’t caged in solitary, they roam free within the 250 acre grounds of the park.
+The tigers (for the most part) aren’t caged in solitary, they roam free within the 250-acre grounds of the park.
 The typical zoo roles are also reversed.
-You’re made to sit in heavily protected buses as they drive through the tigers roaming free in the fields, where they’re free to come investigate you.
+You’re made to sit in heavily protected buses as they drive through the tigers roaming free in the fields, where they’re free to come to investigate you.

-There will also be an advantage to China’s lack of health-and-safety, where you’ll get the opportunity to feed the tigers.
-Not simply throwing a piece of meat into their paddock, but rather feeding them by hand (or more specifically with a much needed pair of tongs).
+There will also be an advantage to China’s lack of health and safety, where you’ll get the opportunity to feed the tigers.
+Not simply throwing a piece of meat into their paddock, but rather feeding them by hand (or more specifically with a much-needed pair of tongs).
 You have the unique opportunity to hand pieces of meat to the eager tigers as they leap up to feed.
-This opportunity is available both on the tiger bus and the viewing paddock at the end of the bus tour which walks above the tigers pens.
+This opportunity is available both on the tiger bus and the viewing paddock at the end of the bus tour which walks above the tiger’s pens.

-However, it wouldn’t be China if there wasn’t a hint of cruelty in the mix, however this is up for debate.
+However, it wouldn’t be China if there wasn’t a hint of cruelty in the mix, however, this is up for debate.
 Not only do tourists have the incredibly unique opportunity to feed the apex predators with enormous steak-sized pieces of meat, but you’re also able to feed them LIVE animals.
-They even provide a price-list of the different sacrifices on offer.
+They even provide a price list of the different sacrifices on offer.